vertica/VerticaPy/docs/source/user_guide_full_stack_vdataframe_magic.rst

 .. _user_guide.full_stack.vdataframe_magic:

 ======================================
-The 'Magic' Methods of the vDataFrame
+The ``Magic`` Methods of the vDataFrame
 ======================================

-VerticaPy 0.3.2 introduces the 'Magic' methods, which offer some additional flexilibility for mathematical operations in the :py:mod:`~verticapy.vDataFrame`.
-These methods let you handle many operations in a 'pandas-like' or Pythonic style.
+VerticaPy 0.3.2 introduces the ``Magic`` methods, which offer some additional flexilibility for mathematical operations in the :py:mod:`~verticapy.vDataFrame`.
+These methods let you handle many operations in a ``pandas-like`` or Pythonic style.

 .. code-block:: ipython